TU Dublin Internet Publication Policy

 - the promotion of quality in information content and presentation

-- the promotion of an image of the DIT in keeping with its aims, objectives and ethos
+- the promotion of an image of TU Dublin in keeping with its aims, objectives and ethos

 - providing staff and students with appropriate access to e-mail and Internet services.

-This policy covers all internal and external Internet-based communications involving DIT members, users and connected units The Directorate of External Affairs is responsible for the implementation and monitoring of this policy.
+This policy covers all internal and external Internet-based communications involving TU Dublin members, users and connected units The Directorate of External Affairs is responsible for the implementation and monitoring of this policy.

 Establishment of Internet Servers